DavidLGoldberg/qolor/README.md

 The code is ugly.
 The grammar for SQL suffices for syntax coloring, but it's tokens aren't always accurate.
 I try to make a layer of rules on top.

 It should work for most cases, but please report any issues.

+Performance should be mostly unaffected because the observing of the grammar utilizes a debounce and because well, computers are fast.